Seattle man charged with assaulting a federal officer at U.S. Capitol siege

 A spokesperson for the Washington D.C.
 U.S. Attorney’s Office confirmed Sunday that Leffingwell is from Seattle, which Leffingwell stated on the record during a proceeding before a magistrate judge on Friday.

-Leffingwell was released on his personal recognizance to a third-party custodian — his wife — and is required to call into pretrial services on a weekly basis pending trial, according to a message conveyed by a spokesperson for the U.S. District Attorney for the Western District of Washington.
+Leffingwell was released on his personal recognizance to a third-party custodian — his wife — and is required to call into pretrial services on a weekly basis pending trial, according to a message conveyed by a spokesperson for the U.S. Attorney for the Western District of Washington.
 Leffingwell’s attorney said in court that he intended to return to Seattle and the magistrate judge ordered him to stay away from Washington, D.C., according to reporting by Inner City Press journalist Matthew Russell Lee.

 Leffingwell and his attorney did not respond to requests for comment.